HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Automatically answer “yes” to a prompt in Powershell
+## Automatically Answer “Yes” to a Prompt in Powershell

 Use `–force` at the end of the command

 <br>

-## Displays all information in the current access token
+## Displays All Information in the Current Access Token

 The command below displays all information in the current access token, including the current user name, security identifiers (SID), privileges, and groups that the current user belongs to.